-I grew up eating Tzimmis filled with flanken and bones.
+Growing up, I ate Tzimmis filled with flanken and bones.
 We ate it for Rosh Hashana and for the meal before the Fast of Yom Kippur.
 I continued to make it that way until my daughter became a vegetarian.
 Now, more of my family prefers not to eat red meat and I make two kinds of Tzimmis.
 One for the carnivores and one for my daughter.
 This is the very delicious and definitely healthier vegetarian version.
 Click on the link to see the original meat version: Grandma Jeannie and Annie Mae’s Tzimmis.

 Prep time: 20 minutes